logo

 High corporate tax rates on certain investments

 Most corporate organizations in Vietnam pay a standard corporate income tax rate of 20%.
-However, the tax rate is quite high in some business categories.
+However, the tax rate in Vietnam is quite high in some business categories.
 For example, depending on the location and circumstances of the projects, you may be subject to tax rates of 32% and 50% if you work in the exploration and mining of oil, gas, and other natural resources.

 Restrictions of foreign currency